An Ohio Parish’s Bulletin and Brand/Logo Redesign — Before-and-After!

-LPi’s staff of graphic designers often tackle the task of refreshing a parish’s branding.
-The designers’ thorough process includes interviewing a parish, working through several drafts of potential designs, and providing a beautiful, updated piece to the community.
+LPi’s graphic design team often tackles the task of refreshing our Catholic parish partner's complete branding.
+The designers’ thorough process includes interviewing the Catholic church who is redoing their logo, working through several drafts of potential designs, and providing a beautiful, updated brand to the community.
 The LPi portfolio for these rebrands includes pieces like letterhead, bulletins, logos, and more.
-One of the most recent pieces is this bulletin facelift by LPi designer David Kieckhefer, graduate of the University of Wisconsin-Milwaukee, and a designer for LPi for the past three years.
+One of the most recent pieces is this bulletin facelift by LPi designer David, graduate of the University of Wisconsin-Milwaukee, and a designer for LPi for the past three years.

 Q. What were the most important elements of the parish that you wanted to highlight in the redesign?